Flux159/spanner-orm/README.md

   - [x] Implemented Foreign Key DDL generation.
   - [x] **T5.2.1: Basic Relational Awareness in Query Builder:** Allow query methods to understand and correctly alias columns from tables with defined relationships.
 (Includes aliasing within SQL helper functions).
   - [~] **T5.2.2: Simple Eager Loading (One Level Deep):** Implement fetching of directly related data (e.g., user's posts).
 Start with one-to-many.
 (SQL generation complete; result shaping and full type safety pending).
+    - [ ] The advanced TypeScript type safety for the shaped results remains a future enhancement for T5.2.2.
   - [ ] **T5.2.3: Fluent Join API based on Schema Relations:** Enable joins based on pre-defined schema relations for a more ORM-like experience.
 - [x] **T5.3: Performance Optimizations (e.g., batching for Spanner).**
   - [x] Implemented selective DDL batching for Spanner, grouping validating DDLs (e.g., CREATE INDEX, ALTER TABLE ADD/ALTER COLUMN, ADD FOREIGN KEY) into batches of up to 5.
 - [~] **T5.4: Comprehensive Documentation & Examples.** (Ongoing - README updates are part of this, docusaurus is also part of this).
 - [~] **T5.5: Robust Testing Suite (unit & integration tests).** (Ongoing - Unit tests have been added for current features features, but new features will need more unit tests).
 - [~] **T5.6: Setup Docusaurus Documentation:** Implement Docusaurus for comprehensive, versioned documentation, deployable to GitHub Pages.
 Started, but need to add comprehensive docs.
+- [ ] **T5.7: Incremental Migration Generation:** Enhance `migrate create` to generate migrations based on the difference between the last applied schema state and the current schema definition, rather than always from an empty schema.
+This involves:
+  - Storing a snapshot of the schema after each migration generation (e.g., `latest.snapshot.json`).
+  - Using this snapshot as the "before" state for the next `migrate create` command.

 ### Beyond Phase 5: Future Considerations